You can find the MHS Course Guide here

 Introduction to Engineering Design (IED-DDP) (PLTW)

 This introductory course is designed to give students an overview of the various areas of technology and engineering skills.
 The theme of the course is the use of systemic design process to develop creative solutions to many types of problems.
 Students will develop skills in creative problem solving, 3D sketching, industrial design, teamwork, and presentation skills.
 State of the art computer aided design (CAD) software is used.
 Students will spend a large percent of their time creating computer models.
 Throughout the course, math and science concepts are used to arrive at the best solution to design problems.
 Students will develop skills in creating prototypes or models of their designs.
-Students will learn safely and accurately use a variety of hand tools and machines to produce prototypes of their designs, Projects include past inventions, creating 3D models, and designing products that can be manufactured.
+Students will learn to safely and accurately use a variety of hand tools and machines to produce prototypes of their designs.
+Projects include past inventions, creating 3D models, and designing products that can be manufactured.

 Credit: 1